mfxbe/ant/README.md

 * Have Meson installed in a way that allows you to edit parts of it to "patch" Meson (see below).
 * Make sure to use the main branch of giD.

-*I highly recommend using https://dlang.org/install.html to install the LCD2, as the compiler version must fit the downloaded aarch64 library perfectly.
-The binaries provided in the repositories are not close enough, even if they have the same version number.
+*I highly recommend using https://dlang.org/install.html to install LCD2, as the compiler version must fit the downloaded aarch64 library perfectly.
+The binaries provided in the Linux distribution repositories are not close enough, even if they have the same version number.

 ## Build with